Manish-Kumar-Vats/project-Computer-Science-Project/README.md

 - **Track Leaderboard Rankings**: See how you rank compared to other users.

 ## Contributing
-Contributions to the Chat App are welcome.
+Contributions to the Quiz App are welcome.
 Please consider the following steps:
 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).
 3. Make your changes and commit them (`git commit -am 'Add some feature'`).